 Matrix or multi-segment meters are an advanced version of an average meter.
 The difference is that the metering system uses reference exposure information that is stored in the camera’s onboard computer to come up with an exposure.
 But these meters can still be fooled just like any other reflected meter.

 The first shot below is close to what the photographer I spoke with was shooting in.
 Subject in shade with a bright background.
 I spot metered off the grass, in the shade, locked the exposure, recomposed and shot.
 I don’t have buxom models at my beck and call so I use my idiot dogs.
-They work cheap, are fairly compliant and take direction about as well as most models I’ve had experience with.
+They work cheap, are fairly compliant and take direction better than most humans.

 We get what we would expect to get; a subject that’s pretty well exposed but a background that is way overexposed.
 Not good.